InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

-In this section, we first introduce datasets and evaluation metrics used in our work.
-Second, we evaluate the effectiveness of our InterMind system in psychological counseling and assistive diagnostic report generation from the following aspects.
-For the effectiveness of AI Psychologist, we performed fine-grained quantitative and subjective experiments on the generated diagnostic report, including the binary classification results, severity degree estimation, the quality of the interpretable content in the report, and psychiatric clinicians' evaluation.
-For psychological counseling, we conducted a subjective evaluation on the performance of the proposed AI Psychological Chatbot.
-Additionally, we conducted an ablation study to verify the contributions of RAG and CoT in enhancing the effectiveness of the report generation.
+In this section, we first introduce datasets and experimental details.
+Then, we perform fine-grained quantitative and qualitative experiments on the generated diagnostic report (AI Psychiatrist) and psychological counseling (AI Psychological Chatbot).
+Finally, an ablation study is conducted to verify the contributions of RAG and CoT in report generation.